Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 > If you want to contribute to this tutorial head over to https://github.com/Rkoturdo-Ndo/GW2-Tutorial.
 Whether it is just raising awareness of issues or actually contributing text, everything is welcome.

-**Though you certainly can, this is not necessarily intended to be read from start  to finish.
-Rather use it as a way to read about things when you are unsure.**
+**Though you certainly can and I encourage it, this is not necessarily needed to be read from start  to finish.
+Rather use it as a way to read about things when you are unsure.
+There is no use to overwhelm yourself with a wall of text :)**

 ![Southsun](img/en/Southsun.jpg)